top of page

 I also have had the honor and privilege of speaking worldwide about how to support students with executive function challenges.

-Recently, I completed my training course, “Become An Online Executive Function Specialists,” for educators who want to utilize their teaching skills to support students through online executive function coaching.
+And, I created The Executive Function Coach Certification Course for educators who want to utilize their teaching skills to support students through online executive function coaching.

 If you are thinking about a side-hustle or career switch, here are five skills you already possess that will make transitioning into online executive function coaching easy for you: